dbolotov/neural_network_template/README.md

 [Ionosphere](http://archive.ics.uci.edu/ml/datasets/Ionosphere)<br />

 ####Dataset processing notes
-Fisher's Iris: The Iris classes {setosa, versicolor, virginica} were relabeled to {1,2,3}, respectively.
+Fisher's Iris: The Iris classes {setosa, versicolor, virginica} were relabeled to {1,2,3}.
 Wine: the class column has been moved to the last column in the dataset.<br />
-Wisconsin Breast Cancer: the classes {malignant, benign} were relabeled to {1,2}, respectively.
+Wisconsin Breast Cancer: the classes {malignant, benign} were relabeled to {1,2}.
 Class column has been moved to the end.<br />
 Vertebral Column: the 3-class dataset was used.
-The classes {DH, SL, NO} were relabeled as {1,2,3}, respectively.<br />
+The classes {DH, SL, NO} were relabeled as {1,2,3}.<br />
 Ionosphere: the 2nd feature column was removed, as all entries are zero.
-The classes {g,b} were relabeled as {1,2}, respectively.<br />
+The classes {g,b} were relabeled as {1,2}.<br />

 ####Files
 Python implementation script: nn\_template.py